R-nvim/R.nvim/README.md

 - `R_source` and `after_R_start` have been replaced with more powerful `hook` options.

-- `nvimpager`, which controls how R documentation is displayed, now how possible options `"split_h"`, `"split_v"`, `"tab"`, `"float"` (not implemented yet), and `"no"`.
+- `nvimpager`, which controls how R documentation is displayed, now has possible options `"split_h"`, `"split_v"`, `"tab"`, `"float"` (not implemented yet), and `"no"`.